Module 8 of 10

 Keep the index under 200 lines.
 After 200 lines, the token cost of loading the index starts to add up.
 If you're approaching that, it's time to clean up.

 Date your project memories.
 Projects change.
-"Merge freeze begins March 5" is useful in February, confusing in June.
 Date them so you know when to clean them out.

 What Memory Is NOT